-- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - Use the convection bake function for best results when baking cookies on multiple racks. - Bake is the best function to use for baking cakes. - For best results when baking layer cakes using two oven racks, place racks in positions 2 and 5 and place pans as shown. - When using any single rack for baking cookies, cakes, biscuits, or muffins use rack position 4. - Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation. - Do not open the oven door often.
+- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - Use the convection bake function for best results when baking cookies on multiple racks. - Bake is the best function to use for baking cakes. - When using any single rack for baking cookies, cakes, biscuits, or muffins use rack position 4. - Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation. - Do not open the oven door often.
 Doing so will reduce the temperature in the oven and may increase the cooking time necessary for best results. - Do not leave the oven light on while baking.